-If staff suspect or hear any allegation or complaint of abuse, exploitation, or neglect from a child or any third party, they must act immediately and follow the relevant procedure below.
-Staff should not assume that somebody else will take action and share information that might be critical in keeping children safe.
-Staff must be aware that children may not feel ready or know how to tell someone they are being abused, exploited, or neglected and/or they may not recognise their experiences are harmful.
-This should not prevent staff speaking to the DSL if they have concerns about a child that may not have bene verbalised by the child themselves.
+If staff suspect or hear any allegation or complaint of abuse, exploitation, or neglect from a child or any third party, they act immediately and follow the relevant procedure below.
+Staff do not assume that somebody else will take action or share information that might be critical in keeping children safe.
+Staff are aware that children may not feel ready or know how to tell someone they are being abused, exploited, or neglected and/or they may not recognise their experiences are harmful.
+This should not prevent staff speaking to the DSL if they have concerns about a child that may not have been verbalised by the child themselves.